 But it doesn’t have to be that way.

 As we approach the 2017 legislative session, we have the opportunity to close the coverage gap and ensure that some becomes all.
 Check out our new video about the Georgians stuck in the coverage gap and our opportunity to close it.

-Today, we are asking that you be a part of the movement and contribute $25 to our campaign to close the coverage gap.
+Today, we are asking that you be a part of the movement and contribute $25 to our Skincare reviews to close the coverage gap.
 Your contribution will allow us to travel across the state meeting with and raising up the voices of Georgians in the gap.
 It will fund our media efforts so that everyone, from Blueridge to Bainbridge, will know that these people can’t wait.
 The time to close the coverage gap is now.

 Georgians for a Healthy Future is now several weeks into our training partnership with Enroll America.
 As you might recall, Enroll America selected GHF as the first organization, nationally, to participate this year in the Leadership Academy in a train-the-trainer model.
 Enroll America is using the Leadership Academy train-the-trainer model to disseminate their expertise on how to conduct trainings with Enroll America information in order to reach a wider audience.

 We have covered topics including list building, reaching the remaining uninsured, and how to design a follow up program.
 Pranay Rana, GHF’s Consumer Education and Enrollment Specialist, is currently planning several trainings that will take place in October to start the process of imparting our new knowledge to partner organizations.
 We will also be adding some of the Enroll America training content to our GEAR emails, so keep an eye out for new information on best practices for reaching uninsured consumers, building an outreach plan, and more!

 If you have any questions or would like to learn more about the partnership please reach out to Pranay.